ComposableFi/composable/docs/docs/technology/cvm/specification.md

 }
 type AggregationType = TimeWeightedAverage

-// time locks tokens, potentially getting some tokens out
+// Time locks(bond) tokens, potentially getting some tokens out.
-// can be Stake or liquidity provision interface Bond {
+// Can be Stake or liquidity provision. interface Stake {
-    exchange : Exchange
+    staking_id: Id
+    venue: Venue
     /// maximum time for bonding, so as close as possible to it
     time: Duration
 }

+// when executed, consequences may be Slashing or Reward.
+// usually called by off chain bots like AVS or relayers interface Prove {
+    verifier_id: Id
+    // optional proof, opaque data
+    // simplest prove is just empty crank
+    proof: bytes[]?
+}

+interface Unstake {
+    staking_id: Id
+    // if user does not expects imeddite untake, `min_amount` can be set to zero venue : Venue
+}

 /// intention for exchange which may happen in future
 /// puts into ResultRegister either cross chain error error or OrderPositionId interface Order {
-    exchange : Exchange
+    venue : Venue
     timeout : Duration
     partial: Ratio[]
 }